-- 81. It is submitted that the granting of the Application will not cause offence, annoyance, disturbance and/or inconvenience to residents, business owners or persons passing through the Locality. - 82.
-The Venue and its staff will take all reasonable steps to control the behaviour of patrons whilst at the Venue and as they enter and leave the Venue. - 83.
-The Venue will comply with the Environment Protection (Noise) Regulation 1997 and the requirements of the City. - 84.
-The Applicant submits that the successful track record of the Venue, together with the management of other Varsity Venues that have operated previously with an occasional ETP for sporting events are a testament to the highly successfully Varsity Business Model that will be maintained during the ETP.
-The Applicant will ensure that these high standards are upheld at the Venue during the ETP with respect to harm minimisation strategies and RSA. - 85.
+- 80. It is submitted that the granting of the Application will not cause offence, annoyance, disturbance and/or inconvenience to residents, business owners or persons passing through the Locality. - 81.
+The Venue and its staff will take all reasonable steps to control the behaviour of patrons whilst at the Venue and as they enter and leave the Venue. - 82.
+The Venue will comply with the Environment Protection (Noise) Regulation 1997 and the requirements of the City.

+- 83. The Applicant submits that the successful track record of the Venue, together with the management of other Varsity Venues that have operated previously with an occasional ETP for sporting events are a testament to the highly successfully Varsity Business Model that will be maintained during the ETP.
+The Applicant will ensure that these high standards are upheld at the Venue during the ETP with respect to harm minimisation strategies and RSA. - 84.
+The Applicant submits that the ETP will not interfere with neighbouring businesses operating in the Locality as the additional hours of trade that the Venue is on a Sunday morning.
+The Venue is located within a commercial /light industrial sector of the Locality, with no residences in close proximity. - 85.
+In addition, the Venue's proposed sports entertainment offer during the ETP hours is consistent with the style of entertainment that the Venue offers throughout the week and therefore the style of services provided at the Venue during the ETP trading hours will remain unchanged. - 86.
 By reason of all of the foregoing, the Applicant does not foresee that any significant offence, annoyance, disturbance or inconvenience will be caused by the granting of the Application.